There are many different types of nursing homes available in Newham where a number of people live together.

 Who can go into a nursing home?

-Nursing homes provide nursing care for people over the age of 18 and who are unable to remain living at home due to:
+Nursing homes provide nursing care for people over the age of 18 and who have nursing needs and are unable to remain living at home due to:

 - Physical or cognitive impairement